alexluong/gatsby-theme-tutorial/blog/README.md

 `
 ```

-**NOTE**: _To be frank, this doesn't seem like the best options yet since we'll have to copy-paste the original `PostTemplate` from theme and adjust it.
+**NOTE**: _To be frank, this doesn't seem like the best options yet since we'll have to copy-paste the original `PostTemplate` from the theme and adjust it.
 I believe we will be able to solve this problem in the future and come up with a more elegant solution.
 In the mean time, there are ways for themes developer to go around this with some API pattern.
 I'll elaborate more in future posts._

 Don't forget to add the `description` field in our post: